 Fashion designer Reynolds Woodcock (Daniel Day-Lewis) is notoriously difficult to please, and as his current relationship begins to falter, his mind becomes far too distracted to concentrate on his work.
 When out for breakfast one morning, Reynolds meets a young waitress, Alma (Vicky Krieps), who captures his imagination and as the pair grow to love each other, their complex personalities become vital to their cohabitation.

-Despite this, the pair’s passionate love engages the audience in a substantial way, and however fickle Reynolds comes across, his true understanding of perfection is what makes him the man he is.
+Despite this, the pair’s passionate love engages the audience in a powerful way, and however fickle Reynolds comes across, his true understanding of perfection is what makes him the man he is.
 It is this intricacy of personality, matching the delicate nature of dressmaking, that gives Phantom Thread its vital depth.
 Daniel Day-Lewis is there to imagine that in a particularly naturalistic way, and Vicky Krieps’ Alma is there to rip everything apart.
 Piece by piece.

 Phantom Thread is sure to offer more depth and more understanding with each watch, and its true ambiguity comes from Reynolds’ perpetual need to analyse and understand everything himself.
 The film is there to tell Reynolds story, but however much it broadcasts his thirst for power and his need for control, the women in his life are the ones who make him the man he is every step of the way.